Vivian Lai: Business ventures

+Brand ambassador

+Lai is the brand ambassador for Kirei Kirei soap, Samsung electrical appliances and Osim massage.
+She was also the brand ambassador for Pokka International and Deputy Group CEO of Pokka Corporation from 2008 to 2018.
+In 2012, she was paid S$1 million to continue endorsing the brand.
+Lai's contract as an ambassador was terminated in the October 2018.

 Personal life

 Lai is married to Alain Ong and the couple have two daughters, Vera and Ariel.
 Their house in central Singapore was estimated to be worth $8 million in 2018.

 Ong is the CEO of Pokka International and Deputy Group CEO of Pokka Corporation which Lai has been brand ambassador for multiple years from around 2008.
 This has thus attracted its fair share of controversy, amid allegations of conflict of interest which in 2012, she was paid S$1 million to continue endorsing the brand.

 In September 2018, her husband, Ong, was suspended from his posts by Pokka Corporation following an internal audit and would later take up a new appointment offered by Kimly, which he was a non-executive director of Kimly.
 Lai's contract as an ambassador was terminated in the following month, despite claims by Mediacorp that her contract would remain unchanged.

+In 2022, Lai revealed that she suffered from a slipped disc.
+She chose not to go for a surgery which has 50% chance of success and chose traditional chinese medicine and acupuncture to improve her condition.

 Lai has adopted seven dogs and encourages others to adopt instead of buying pets.
 She takes care of them with her daughters and domestic helper with a monthly pet budget of $1,500 to $2,000.